sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

     * These rules will stay the same, for both modes
     * As these rules stay the same, this new feature will transparently support warm/fast/cold reboots.

-4. A feature could be marked as kubernetes only.
+4. A feature could be configured as kubernetes-mode only.
     * The switch image will not have this container image as embedded.
     * The feature is still controlled by switch as start/stop/enable/disable